adotterer/heroku-demo/README.md

 ![SCRIPTS](./assets/SCRIPTS_START.png)

-8. Now when you add, commit, and push to your Github repo you should see a new build begin in the Heroku terminal (it might take a few seconds to get started).
+8. Now when you add, commit, and push to your Github repo, you should see a new build begin in the Heroku terminal (it might take a few seconds to get started).
 Any potential errors will be in this terminal.

 ![APPLICATION_LOGS](./assets/APPLICATION_LOGS.png)